Student Seminars are interdisciplinary not-for-credit classes designed and run by students to explore experimental topics of their choosing.

-- Seminar leaders(s) may use the Xerox machine in Stokes 103.
+- Seminar leaders(s) may use the copier in VCAM 104.

-- Seminar leader(s)may take materials to Digital Print Services and get reimbursed.
+- Seminar leader(s) may take materials to Central Services and get reimbursed.

-- Seminar leader(s) may ask the Library to scan individual articles which the leader(s) could then email to individual students as PDFs.
+- Seminar leader(s) may work with a librarian to find individual articles which the leader(s) could then email to individual students as PDFs.

 The Center will provide up to $25 per Seminar meeting for food.
-Leader(s) should save receipts for the duration of the Seminar, and submit them to Hurford Center Administrative Assistant and Bookkeeper Kerry Nelson in Stokes 103 by February 1, 2014.
+Leader(s) should save receipts for the duration of the Seminar, and submit them to Hurford Center Financial Administrative Assistant Kerry Nelson in VCAM 104 by February 1.
 If for some reason, the leaders cannot afford to wait that long for reimbursement, please let us know.
 Receipts must submitted by February 1.

-The budget allows for a closing dinner ($30 per person for each seminar participant and the advisor) at a local restaurant.
-We can arrange for direct billing of the meal, at a discount, at a number of local restaurants, or can reimburse a leader or advisor for the cost of the meal.
+The budget allows for a closing dinner ($30 per person for each seminar participant and the advisor).
+We can arrange for direct billing of the meal or can reimburse a leader or advisor for the cost of the meal.

 The Hurford Center can help with travel, lodging, and publicity arrangements for a guest speaker.
 Programs Manager Noemí Fernández can show you a sample of the invitation wording.
 We will handle the required paperwork for the honorarium, cover travel expenses, arrange for a Campus Guest Room, etc. It is a good idea for the faculty advisor to make sure that the speaker understands the character of this visit, and what will be covered during the stay.
-In order for Haverford to release the honorarium check, speakers must fill out a W-9 form.
-For reimbursement of travel expenses, we must have receipts.
-Just let us know how we can help.
+In order for Haverford to release the honorarium check, speakers must fill out a W-9 form and PA tax forms.

 Reports & Undergraduate Fellow Book Allowance

 Each student receives an individual $150 book allowance once the Seminar report has been completed and turned in.
 Students should save receipts for their purchases and the Center will reimburse them.
-If for some reason, an individual student cannot wait for reimbursement, he or she should speak directly with Noemí Fernández.
+If for some reason, an individual student cannot wait for reimbursement, they should speak directly with Noemí Fernández.
 We can arrange for direct purchase of the items by the Hurford Center in such cases.